 - hot sauce, to taste (optional)

-- Add the green pepper, red pepper, jalapeno pepper, onion, tomatoes, corn, beans, peas, and cilantro to a large bowl.
+- Stir together the the peppers, onion, tomatoes, corn, beans, and cilantro in a large serving bowl.

 - Right before serving, stir in the avocado (so it doesn’t get brown and mushy ahead of time).
-Taste and season with more salt, pepper, or hot sauce as needed.
+Taste and season with more salt, pepper, hot sauce, and dressing as needed.

-- This will store in the fridge for about 3 days or so and makes for a healthy snack or lunch.
+- Cover and store in the fridge for about 3 days or so.